-If you, like us, have been waiting all lockdown for news of when overseas travel restrictions would lift, you’re going to want to hear this.
+If you, like us, have been waiting all year for news of when overseas travel restrictions would lift, you’re going to want to hear this.

-According to reports, international travel to New Zealand and the Pacific, aka the Australia/New Zealand travel bubble, was likely to re-open back in July (LOL), we finally have some positive news to report.
+While we initially thought that international travel to New Zealand and the Pacific, aka the Australia/New Zealand travel bubble, was likely to re-open back in July (LOL), we finally have some positive news to report.

 To kickstart that wanderlust, here are a bunch of stunning places you had no idea were in New Zealand.